Mr-Ye-Cao/HackRice/README.md

 See Files: login.php, signup.php, signupm.php (Sign-up page for mentor)

 #### 2. Chatting, story submission, and user profile system
-Overview: After the mentor and mentee are paired by algorithm, the mentor will provide guidance for the mentee through our online platform.
+Overview: After the mentor and mentee are paired by algorithm, the mentor will provide guidance for
+the mentee through our online platform and he/she will have access to the profile of the mentee.
-The mentor will also provides insights by inputing and submitting their personal stories in
+The mentor will also provides insights by inputing and submitting their personal stories in our website.

+Tech & Framworks used:
+1. **PHP** with **explode()** method to conduct text classfication when storing inputs from the frontend.
+2. **MySql** to store story and chatting data.
+4 Tables in total are used to implement the function.
+3. **HTML, CSS, JavaScript with BootStrap** framwork to build original styles and interaction script.
+80% Freshly self made. **We're not like those teams out there that only crtl+v templates**

 #### 3. Mentor & Mentee Matching Algorithm